mr-samani/ngx-input-color/projects/storybook/README.imported.md

 - **Angular Forms Integration:** Works with `ngModel` and reactive forms
 - **EyeDropper API Support:** Pick colors from anywhere on your screen (if supported)
 - **Live Preview:** Instantly see the selected color or gradient
-- **Highly Customizable:** Change button titles, show/hide close/confirm buttons, set input background color, and more
+- **Highly Customizable:**  set input background color, Simple mode and more
 - **Inline & Input Modes:** Use as a popup input or as an always-visible inline component
 - **Unit Tested:** Includes comprehensive unit tests